SHRIRAMFIN

 Is the promoter bullish about Shriram Finance?

-Promoters seem not to be bullish about the company and have been selling shares in the open market.
-Latest quarter promoter holding in Shriram Finance is 25.38% and last quarter promoter holding is 25.39%
+Promoters stake in the company seems stable, and we need to go through filings and allocation of resources to gauge promoter bullishness.
+Latest quarter promoter holding in Shriram Finance is 25.38% and last quarter promoter holding is 25.38%.

 Are mutual funds buying/selling Shriram Finance?